cyfive/yapc/README.md

 # Yet Another Photo Catalog

-Image catalogizer whith blackjack and hookers.
+Image cataloguer with blackjack and hookers.
 Alpha version, blackjack and hookers not implemented yet.